amphitheatre-app/docs/content/examples/php.md

 +++
-title = "Run a Java application" description = "Learn how to deploy a Java application on Amphitheatre" weight = 2
+title = "Run a PHP application" description = "Learn how to deploy a PHP application on Amphitheatre" weight = 4
 +++

 Getting an application running on Amphitheatre is essentially working out how to